-Bjorn Nansen is a lecturer in Media and Communications at the University of Melbourne.
-He is a member of the Research Unit in Public Cultures (RUPC) and Transforming Technologies Research Unit (TTRU), within the Faculty of Arts, and a member of the Microsoft Research Centre for Social Natural User Interfaces in the Faculty of Engineering.
+Bjorn Nansen is a senior lecturer in Media and Communications at the University of Melbourne.
+He is a member of the Research Unit in Public Cultures (RUPC) within the Faculty of Arts, and a member of the Microsoft Research Centre for Social Natural User Interfaces (SocialNUI) in the Faculty of Engineering.

 He researches digital media and communications technologies, computer interaction and network culture in the contexts of household, family and everyday life.
 Utilising a range of ethnographic, online and visual research methods, his interests include technology adoption and use/non-use, home media environments, young children’s digital culture, mobile and tangible media, and interface studies.
 He currently holds an Australian Research Council funded Discovery Early Career Researcher Award (DECRA), to study young children’s use of mobile and interactive media.

 Young Children and Interactive Media: Family Routines, Household Geographies, and Parental Mediation (DECRA DE130100735)

 An Investigation of the Early Adoption and Appropriation of High-Speed Broadband in the Domestic Environment (ARC Discovery DP130101519)